haski333/pythonizer/README.md

 # Pythonizer
-### Pythonizer is a roblox module that can offset table indexes
+### Pythonizer is a small and easy to use roblox module that can offset table indexes

 ## **Creating a pythonized table**
 ```lua